emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

   this.previewGlobe = new Globe("preview-canvas", "Mercator");
   let resultsLayer = new WorldWind.RenderableLayer("Results");
   let bingMapsLayer = new WorldWind.BingRoadsLayer();
-  bingMapsLayer.detailControl = 1.25; // Show next level-of-detail sooner.
+  this.previewGlobe.addLayer(bingMapsLayer, {detailControl: 1.25}); // Show next level-of-detail sooner.
 Default is 1.75
-  this.previewGlobe.addLayer(bingMapsLayer);
   this.previewGlobe.addLayer(resultsLayer);

   // Set up the common placemark attributes for the results